alexfernandez/alexfernandez.github.io/2023/job-search.md

 1. Referrals work much better than cold applications.
 2. Participate in the community for better exposure.
 3. Have a clean, to the point CV.
+4. Keep a spreadsheet with all job applications including every human interaction.
-4. Train like crazy for the jobs you are looking for.
+5. Train like crazy for the jobs you are looking for.
 5. Looking for a job is stressful.
 6. Learn from your mistakes and move on.